An elementary proof of the homotopy invariance of stabilized configuration spaces: An intrinsic duality pairing

 \section{An intrinsic duality pairing}

-From now on, the manifold $M$ is assumed tame, i.e. abstractly homeomorphic to the interior of a compact $n$-manifold with boundary.
+From now on, the manifold $M$ is assumed tame, i.e. abstractly homeomorphic to the interior of a compact topological $n$-manifold with boundary. \\

 In this section, we construct an intrinsic duality pairing for framed manifolds.
-Because of the tautological definition of this pairing, it is easy to check desirable properties when it occurs.
-Notably for us, when there are group actions on $M$ and $S^n$, it is easy to check when the pairing is equivariant.
+Because of the tautological nature of the pairing, when there are group actions on $M$ and $S^n$, it will be easy to check when the pairing is equivariant.